-Indefinite-lived intangible assets, including in-process capitalized software development costs, are not amortized; however, they are tested for impairment annually, and between annual tests, if certain events occur indicating that the carrying amounts may be impaired.
-The Company performs an annual impairment review of indefinite-lived assets during the fourth fiscal quarter of each year, and more frequently if the Company believes indicators of impairment exist.
-To review for impairment, the Company first assesses qualitative factors to determine whether events or circumstances lead to a determination that it is more likely than not that the fair value of the Company's reporting unit is less than its carrying amount.
-The Company's qualitative assessment of the recoverability of indefinite-lived assets is based on various macroeconomic, industry-specific, and company specific factors.
+The Company performs an annual impairment review of indefinite-lived assets during the fourth quarter of each year, and more frequently if the Company believes indicators of impairment exist.
+To review for impairment, the Company first assesses qualitative factors to determine whether events or circumstances lead to a determination that it is more likely than not that the fair value of the asset is less than its carrying amount.
+The Company's qualitative assessment is based on various macroeconomic, industry-specific, and company specific factors.
 These factors include: (i) industry or economic trends; (ii) current, historical, or projected financial performance, and; (iii) the Company's market capitalization.
-After assessing the totality of events and circumstances, if the Company determines that it is not more likely than not that the fair value of the Company's reporting unit is less than its carrying amount, no further assessment is performed.
-If the Company determines that it is more likely than not that the fair value of the Company's reporting unit is less than its carrying amount, the Company calculates the fair value of the reporting unit and compares the fair value to the reporting unit's net book value.
-For the years ended December 31, 2021, 2020 and 2019 the Company recorded zero impairment loss related to indefinite-lived intangible assets.
+After assessing the totality of events and circumstances, if the Company determines that it is not more likely than not that the fair value of the asset is less than its carrying amount, then the Company calculates the fair value of the asset is less than its carrying amount, then the Company calculates the fair value of the asset's carrying value.
+An impairment charge is recognized if the asset's estimated fair value is less than it's carrying value.
+For the years ended December 31, 2022, 2021 and 2020 the Company recorded zero impairment loss related to indefinite-lived intangible assets.